“When put to the test, my son realized he had very strong leadership skills.” – Parent Testimonial

 Pennsylvania remains one of the most forested states in the nation.
-It includes some of the most intact and bountiful hardwood forest lands accessible to modern, urban, city life, as well as being second only to Alaska in navigable waterways in the United States.
-The Appalachians, which includes the Alleghany, Blue, Blue Ridge and Pocono mountain ranges, are some of the oldest mountains in the world.
-The complete course area is primarily located in the United States, but extends into southeastern Canada as well.
-This Outward Bound course will take place in the south central region of Pennsylvania along the Appalachian Trail, passing through multiple state forest and park lands including Michaux State forest and Pine Grove State Park.
-From the southern end of the park lands you can view the S-shaped chasm of the Delaware Water Gap, where the river cuts a twisting path through 1,400-foot Kittatinny Ridge.
+It includes some of the most intact and bountiful hardwood forest lands in the temperate world as well as being second only to Alaska in navigable waterways in the United States.
+The Appalachians, which includes the Alleghany, Blue, Blue Ridge, and Pocono Mountains, are some of the oldest mountains in the world.
+The range is mostly located in the United States, but extends into southeastern Canada as well.
+This course takes place in the south central region of Pennsylvania passing through multiple state forest and park lands including Michaux State Forest and Pine Grove State Park.
+The City of Philadelphia is rich in history, culture, and green space hosting the largest maintained city park in the country (over 10,000 acres).
+Students and their crew will have a chance to experience some of Philadelphia’s most beautiful places and meet some of its greatest people.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.